Choose another writer in this calendar:

 Dersom jeg siger: Menneskehedens Maal er at frembringe Mennesker som Æschylos, Cæsar, Jesus, Leonardo, Michelangelo,Spinoza, Kopernikus, Newton, Goethe, Beethoven - kan man fornuftigvis ikke spørge: Mener Du Leonardo med eller uden hans Malerier, Goethe med eller uden hans Værker? ‒ Hvor kan maa skrælle Manden for hans Livsgerning, Stjernen for dens Straaler!" (in Tanker om Liv og Kunst, 1902)

-During his later years Brandes traveled widely, but Denmark remained
+In his later years Brandes traveled widely, but Denmark

 Copenhagen awarded Brandes after his thirty years work a full